-Designated person means the Person who the multiple applicants for the same domain name, have agreed should be the sole Person to register that name in the .au namespace.
+Designated person means the Person who the multiple applicants for the same domain name, have agreed should be the sole Person to register that name in .au direct.

 Domain name means a unique identifier consisting of a string of alphanumerical characters registered in a designated namespace and recorded in WHOIS data.